Overview

 - Alternatively, if you store the last successful payment time

-, schedule the next attempt atT + X days
+T, schedule the next attempt atT + X daysto preserve time-of-day alignment.

 Time-zone and DST: use a consistent time standard for scheduling and convert for display only to maintain intervals.